The 2014 Composers’ Competition is now OPEN!

 The League of Composers/ISCM-US Section Composers’ Competition is open to all composers with United States citizenship or legal residence.
 The winner will receive a $500 cash prize and possible performance in New York City.
 Up to five additional finalists may also be selected.

 There are no stylistic limitations.
-Works must be between 5 and 20 minutes in length, although closer to 10 minutes is encouraged, to increase the likelihood that the piece will be programmed on a League/ISCM concert.
+Works must have been written within the last 10 years (after May 15, 2004), be between 5 and 20 minutes in length, although closer to 10 minutes is encouraged, to increase the likelihood that the piece will be programmed on a League/ISCM concert.
 Submitted works may be for solo instrument, small ensemble, or any combination up to a chamber orchestra, voice, multiple vocalists, chorus, opera and additional media, and/or electronic components.
 While we will consider works with any instrumentation, please note that we cannot promise performances of works for forces larger than chamber orchestra, 4 or 5 vocalists or equivalent chorus.

 Any compositions using texts must show proof of all necessary copyright permissions.

 We can accept up to three pieces per composer.
 Each piece requires its own upload and PayPal fee of $21.00.

 Our submission process is entirely electronic; if the work you wish to submit cannot be submitted in this way, please contact Lisa Freeman for assistance at firstname.lastname@example.org.

 The entry page will require you to upload the following to our website:

 - Your bio and CV, including any contact information, in PDF form only!
 File names must not contain special characters (-”, / etc.)